continuouspipe/continuouspipe/documentation/content/guides/laravel.md

 For now we have only got one cluster configured in ContinuousPipe.
 Lets assign that cluster name “main-cluster” to an environment variable which can be used with our build and deployment tasks.

-From within our Flow, click on configuration in the sidebar, create a new environment variable named `CLUSTER` with a value to match what you set as your cluster name/identifier.
+From within our flow, click on configuration in the sidebar, create a new environment variable named `CLUSTER` with a value to match what you set as your cluster name/identifier.
 I have set my cluster name as `main-cluster`.
 Finally save the configuration.

 ![Flow Configuration](/images/guides/laravel/flow-variables-configuration.png)